SoftInstigate/restheart/README.md

 * **µService**: It does one thing, and it does it well.

 ### Test with Docker
---

-If you have a Docker service running locally, you can be on your way with RESTHeart and MongoDB in just few minutes.
+If you're running a Docker service locally, you can be on your way with RESTHeart and MongoDB in just few minutes.
 We've included a `Docker` folder with `Dockerfile` and `docker-compose.yml` files, plus a specific `restheart.yml` configuration in the `Docker/etc` folder.
 The `build.sh` bash script compiles the source code and builds the Docker image.

 Steps:
 ```